How to Make Friends in Riyadh as a New Expat

 Local gyms, art studios, and language exchanges.

-Faith groups, business networking events, or embassy-led meetups.
+Interest groups, business networking events, or embassy-led meetups.

 Finding Your Place in a Truly International City